 There might be affiliate links on this page, which means we get a small commission on anything you buy.
 As an Amazon Associate, we earn from qualifying purchases.

-There are two main reasons why medicine ball crunches are better than other weighted crunches.
-The first one applies to if you want to keep the weight overhead instead of against your chest.
+There are also more specific benefits of using medicine balls for weighted crunches.
+The first one applies if you want to keep the weight overhead instead of against your chest.

-When doing crunches this way you preferably don’t drop the weight on yourself, but if an accident like this happens, you would rather hold a medicine ball than something like a dumbbell.
+When doing crunches this way you preferably don’t drop the weight on yourself, but if an accident like this happens, you would rather hold a medicine ball or even softer wall ball than something like a dumbbell.

-Medicine balls are also generally a versatile piece of fitness equipment that can be used in many exercises for different body parts.
-On top of that, they are relatively inexpensive.
+Besides these things medicine balls are also generally versatile piecess of fitness equipment that can be used in many exercises for different core exercises and other movements.